juji-io/datalevin/README.md

 ## :truck: [Installation](doc/install.md)

 As a Clojure library, Datalevin is simple to add as a dependency to your Clojure project.
-There are also several other options.
+There are also several other installation options.
 Please see details in [Installation Documentation](doc/install.md)

 ## :birthday: Upgrade